 A recent example of this was the 1-2-FREE promotion that offered up the chance to win £100 cash for correctly predicting the score of three set fixtures.
 Free bets were also issued out for correctly predicting one or two of the three.

-They are well known for their comical banter and publicity stunts and have grown quite a following across their social media accounts because of this.
+They are well known for their comical banter and publicity stunts and are always doing a cheeky ad here and there.

 Away from the social side, the Paddy Power app is a secure, honest betting service that offers a wide range of football markets.
 It also has a very good horse racing section too for those people who also like to have a side bet on the nags.